AI Learns to Guide Planetary Rovers Without GPS

 Training the AI assistant on a synthetic moon rather than on a virtual landscape that accurately reflects the real lunar surface may sound less than practical.
 But the research team believes that the deep learning algorithm would still perform well if challenged with real lunar surface images and orbital maps, even without undergoing retraining.

-“I don’t think using the virtual moon makes as much of a difference for the final solution,” says Philippe Ludvig, a computer scientist member of the FDL team and a researcher at a Japanese startup called ispace.
+“I don’t think using the virtual moon makes as much of a difference for the final solution,” says Philippe Ludivig, a computer scientist member of the FDL team and a researcher at a Japanese startup called ispace.
 “Essentially what we trained the deep learning neural network to do was compare source images on the ground with satellite images.”

 One possible next step could involve training a deep neural network from scratch specifically for the moon or Mars landscape detection task.
 For their proof-of-concept demonstration, the researchers took a shortcut by modifying a deep neural network called ResNet-50 that has been pre-trained on classifying common Internet images.

 An even bigger step could involve training a deep learning algorithm on real images from a planetary body.
-The technique could probably work with the images available from NASA missions that surveyed the surface of Mars, Ludvig said.
+The technique could probably work with the images available from NASA missions that surveyed the surface of Mars, Ludivig said.
 But he cautioned that the lower-resolution ground and orbital snapshots available from past moon missions would likely pose a greater challenge.

 Still, that lack of high-quality moon imagery does not entirely rule out AI-assisted navigation for future moon missions.
 One approach might involve having a rover take high-resolution pictures of the surrounding landscape in order to create a map for that smaller region of the lunar surface.

-“At the end of the day, if your resolution from the satellite image isn’t as good, maybe you can make up for it with higher resolution images on the ground,” Ludvig says.
+“At the end of the day, if your resolution from the satellite image isn’t as good, maybe you can make up for it with higher resolution images on the ground,” Ludivig says.

 Comments